chrisbrownie/flamingkeys.com/_posts/2016-08-31-ad-fs-windows-server-2016-best-practices.md

 Update-AdfsCertificate -CertificateType Token-Signing -Urgent
 {% endhighlight %}

+## Apply modern branding

+Microsoft have rebranded the Microsoft Online login pages to be more _modern_.
+Consider updating AD FS to use this branding.
+There's a good guide [here](https://github.com/Microsoft/adfsWebCustomization/tree/master/centeredUi) on Microsoft's GitHub.

 ## Enable sensible logging

 AD FS doesn't log authentication successes or failures by default; these need to be turned on: